peter812/PRM/replit.md

 This ensures mutual visibility - if Bob is friends with Ryan, the friendship appears on both Bob's and Ryan's profiles.

 **UI Integration:**
-- `AddRelationshipDialog`: Fetches relationship types from database and displays them with color indicators
+- `AddRelationshipDialog`: Features multi-select person picker using Command component with checkboxes, enabling bulk relationship creation with parallel API calls via Promise.all.
+Fetches relationship types from database and displays them with color indicators
 - `RelationshipsTab`: Shows all bidirectional relationships with colored type badges
 - `Graph Visualization`: Uses relationship type colors for edge rendering in the network graph